CraigFreiwald/School-Records-Web-App/README.md

 # School Records Web-App
 This is a Java web-app to keep track of students and courses for a potential school.
-This project uses Maven with Spring Boot, MySQL database, and an HTML front end.
+This project uses Maven with Spring Boot, MySQL database, and an HTML/CSS front end.

 ## **Screenshots**